jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 The type of data structure you need for a SwiftUI view depends on whether your data is a *value type* or a *reference type*.

-Reference type - instances share a single copy of the data (`class`).

 - Value types (structs)
    - Property - Immutable property that never changes.
    - @State - Transient data owned by the view.